apsai/horizon-detection/README.md

     - Using computational geometry, the contour line is smoothed out.
 As the contour becomes straighter, it approaches the true horizon, and as a bonus, fewer points are needed to describe it.
     - We now have a horizon line with some straight segments.
 1. *Horizon detection with Hough transform* -
 We are getting pretty close to that straight line horizon at this point.
 A popular straight line detection algorithm called Hough Line Transform is applied to the simplified contour image.
-By sequentially plotting the hough lines, it becomes clear that the horizon line is one of the top two hough lines.
+By sequentially plotting the Hough lines, it becomes clear that the horizon line is one of the top two Hough lines.
-With the use of a scoring function (adapted from McGee 2005) a cost for each short listed hough line is calculated.
+With the use of a scoring function (adapted from McGee 2005) a cost for each short listed Hough line is calculated.
 The line that minimizes this cost is the horizon line.

-Some parameters were finetuned to minimize the cost function of the hough lines.
+Some parameters were finetuned to minimize the cost function of the Hough lines.
 These parameters have been hard coded in this repository and have been labeled as such.

 ### Visualizing the algorithm